treading0light/brothers-green/content/card-stack.md

 ---
 title: Make your own animated stack of elements.
-description: I show you how to make a stack of Divs that will flip positions
+description: I show you how to make a stack of Divs that will flip positions.
-thumbnail: /images/vue-markdown.png
+thumbnail: /images/card-stack.jpg
 slug: card-stack
 author: Tony Green
 draft: true